Master of Fine Arts in Creative Writing (MFA)

 Join a community of engaged and driven writers in an environment that’s designed to challenge you as much as it supports you.
-You'll dive deep into the study of poetry, fiction, or creative nonfiction while you develop a breadth of knowledge to experiment across genres.
+With Hamline’s creative writing master’s degree, you'll dive deep into the study of poetry, fiction, or creative nonfiction while you develop a breadth of knowledge to experiment across genres.
 Guided by faculty members who are accomplished authors themselves, your master of fine arts in creative writing will help you:

 - Get published.
 Dozens of alumni and current students have gone on to publish work with both local and national publishing houses, and hundreds have placed work in literary magazines.

 - Edit real work.
 You’ll graduate prepared for a career in literary publishing, with the opportunity to serve on the editorial boards of Hamline’s literary magazines: Water~Stone Review, Runestone, and rock, paper, scissors.
 Students can also earn internships at Twin Cities presses including Coffee House Press, Graywolf Press, and Milkweed Editions.

 - Gain teaching experience.
 Study composition theory and pedagogy in preparation for a job as a writing tutor or English professor, and take advantage of the several teaching internships offered each semester.

 |Can I enroll and keep working full-time?||With courses just one evening a week on our St. Paul, Minnesota campus, you can achieve your master of fine arts in creative writing degree without putting your life on hold.|

 |When can I start?||With two starts per year—September and February—you don't have to wait to begin your writing career.|

 |How long will it take to earn my degree?||Graduate in as few as three years.|